bvieuble/bvieuble.github.io/_posts/2025-01-11-chinavisit3.md

   if you already have [Alipay set up](http://bvieuble.me/blog/2025/chinavisit2/#alipay) for payment by following part two of this guide.
 In addition, it has the advantage of working with buses and is widely implemented and useable in all major Chinese cities.
-You can find a good tuto to set up your Alipay for taking public transport on
+You can find a good tutorial to set up your Alipay for taking public transport on
   [The Beijinger](https://www.thebeijinger.com/blog/2024/08/02/welcome-beijing-how-ride-subway)
   website and you can learn more about how to use Alipay with public transports